 I deem it an honour to write this letter to your esteemed office, and I write to be employed as a teacher in your renowned institution.

 I am a young man at the age of 20, and I have had a two-year teaching experience as a form teacher and have gained adequate experience handling young ones and imparting knowledge is concerned.
 I am naturally passionate about everything I do and channel it to all spheres of my life where necessary.

-I am a man of discipline and up to the task and always render full service without petty distraction.
-I am punctual, dedicated and hardworking.
+I am a man of discipline and up to the task, and always render full service without petty distractions.
+I am punctual, dedicated, and hardworking.
 I am open-minded and always ready to learn new things, and duly accept constructive criticisms.
 I believe in teamwork and equally performing independently.

 I have a history as a sportsman and pick a particular interest in athletic games as an extracurricular activity.
 I have developed a few skills on my own in the field and have a way of engaging pupils in such physical activities.

 I am hoping that my application will be duly considered.
 I am looking forward to your response.

 - Never use contracted words in any form of application letter (Formal Letters in general), e.g., don’t, won’t, etc.